vetchium/vetchium/README.md

 - [Kubernetes](https://kubernetes.io/docs/tasks/tools/)
 - [Go](https://golang.org/doc/install)
 - [Python](https://www.python.org/downloads/) If you want to work on the AI stuff
+- [k6](https://k6.io/) If you want to work on the scale testing
+- [Helm](https://helm.sh/docs/intro/install/) If you want to work on the scale testing
+- [psql](https://www.postgresql.org/docs/current/app-psql.html) If you want to work on the database or do scale testing

 To bring the services up, run the following commands: